 Instead I think this is a case of 'si impersonal', "When does one eat?" or "When do you eat?" or "When do we eat?" with the first one being the closest literal translation.
 That is consistent with translations such as "When does he eat?" being marked incorrect since the question is not about any specific person.
 See http://italian.about.com/od/verbs/a/italian-verb-essere.htm.

 Thanks for clarifying, however I don't think Duolingo actually teaches that.
 The tables show si relating to they and he,she.
 I might be completely thick.

 Aw, many years ago I tried to teach myself Italian playing the Berlitz cassette tapes on a Sony Walkman.
 Dating myself there, I suppose.
 Gave up after a few weeks.
 I am now in my fourth year of studying Italian daily after having stumbled on DuoLingo.
 I still return to DL to freshen up my tree.
 I still curse the owl when I know my translation is good but not yet coded into the correct response list.
 DL and I have a complicated relationship!

 The closest translation would be something like "When does one eat?"
-(If you imagine they just left out "in Italy?" it might make more sense.)
+(If you imagine they left out ". . in Italy?" it might make more sense.)

-But, as pointed out below by RolandoFurioso, this phrase is used a lot as it is considered more polite than the direct question "Quando mangiamo?"
+But, as pointed out below by RolandoFurioso, "Quando si mangia?" is a frequently used phrase as it is considered more polite than the direct question "Quando mangiamo?"